ygalbel/restangularbknd-orm/README.md

 });
 ````

 ### Restangular Backand Configuration

-Configure the Restangular when the application starts,
+Configure the Restangular when the application starts
-and set the credentials from the session (cookie) if there are any
+and set the credentials from the session (cookie) if there are any.

 ````javascript
 myApp.run(function (RestangularBknd, SessionService) {